-- changing to accommodate the robot we build. - week. - A CAD model of the entire robot is completed as quickly and thoroughly as possible.
+- Game strategy determines our priorities.
+The robot is built to best fit our strategy, rather than the strategy changing to accommodate the robot we build. - Students design and CAD the robot structure and begin prototyping mechanisms starting on day five of design week. - After design week, mechanism groups begin detailed design and CAD of each promising mechanism. - A CAD model of the entire robot is completed as quickly and thoroughly as possible.